 - Tenant owes rent

-- Tenant caused damage and/or serious issues for either the landlord or for other tenants
+- Tenant caused damage and/or serious issues for either the landlord or other tenants

-- Landlord is planning to tear down the building or repurpose it
+- The landlord is planning to tear down the building or repurpose it

 - Landlord, landlord’s family, buying party, or buying party’s family wants to move into the property